guildai/guildai/guild/tests/marked-runs.md

     >>> project.run("serve")
     Resolving train dependency
-    Using output from run ... for train resource Serving ./trained-model
+    Using run ... for train resource
+    Serving ./trained-model

 Let's confirm that the dependency used matches the run we expect.